AIgineerAB/modern-data-stack-course/06_extract_load_csv_dlt/README.md

 - python
 - pip

-If you haven't [installed Python](https://www.python.org/downloads/), install **3.11**, don't install 3.12.
-Also remember to tick the box: `add to path` in the installation, in order for Python to be properly installed.

-> [!WARNING]
-> Don't install several versions of python if you don't have experience in switching between versions, e.g. using pyenv.

 ## Virtual environment

 We'll be using a virtual environment with the [uv package](https://github.com/astral-sh/uv), which is a package installer and resolver for Python.
 Start by installing uv globally using this command